Ann Li (tennis)

 Ann Li (李吉妮; born June 26, 2000) is an American tennis player.
-She has a career-high singles WTA singles ranking of world No. 33 and a doubles ranking of No. 149, both achieved on 27 October 2025.
-Li has won two singles titles on the WTA Tour and three titles on the ITF Women's Circuit.
+She has a career-high singles ranking by the WTA of No. 29, achieved on 4 May 2026, and a best doubles ranking of No. 134, achieved on 30 March 2026.
+She has won two singles titles on the WTA Tour, one singles title on the WTA Challenger Tour, and three titles on the ITF Women's Circuit.

-Li was a finalist at the 2017 Wimbledon girls' singles final.
+Li was a finalist at the 2017 Junior Wimbledon in a first all-American girls' final since 1979.

 Personal background

 Li was born into a sports family.
 Her father, who played soccer in college, is from Changchun, while her mother, who ran track in college, is from Suzhou.
 Her aunt was a professional speed skater in China.

 Career

-2017
+2017–2018: Juniors, professional debut

-Li reached her first junior major singles final in 2017 at Wimbledon.
+Li reached her first Junior Grand Slam singles final in 2017 at Wimbledon.
 In the first all-American girls' final since 1979, the unseeded Li lost to third seed Claire Liu, in three sets.
 Two weeks later, Li won her first professional title on the ITF Circuit, a $15k tournament in Evansville, Indiana.